emecercelik/ar-cvi/readme.md

 			--privileged \
 			--env="DISPLAY" \
 			--env="QT_X11_NO_MITSHM=1" \
+			--env="FIWARE_ORION_ID=${FIWARE_ORION_ID}" \
 			--volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
 			emecercelik/ar-cvi:ar-cvi_v1

 xhost -local:root
 ```

 `configs` host path should contain `arcvi-fiware-config.json` configuration file.
 The `$configs` should be mounted in `/configs` inside the container as indicated. `$templates` contains the json templates for AR-CVI to project pre-defined displays or instructions.
 The `$templates` host folder should be mounted in `/templates` inside the container as shown.
 The network bridge that the container connects to is indicated with `--net` flag.
 The `RAMP-IoU-LD/install.sh` script sets up `ramp-iot-ld_default` network.
-The AR-CVI can communicate using FIWARE messages through this network.
+The AR-CVI can communicate using FIWARE messages through this network. `FIWARE_ORION_ID` environment variable is passed to the docker container to get fiware-orion-ld IP address and use it automatically while making `GET` requests.

 `--privileged`, `--env="DISPLAY"`, `--env="QT_X11_NO_MITSHM=1"`, `--volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"` tags and xhost commands are necessary for using screen with the docker container.